mkatalanos/ComPPare/README.md

-# compareFramework
+# ComPPare

-`compareFramework` is a tiny header-only utility that lets you **compare any number of host-side implementations**—CPU loops, CUDA launchers, OpenMP, TBB, etc.—that share the same *inputs* and produce the same *outputs*.
+`ComPPare` is a tiny header-only utility that lets you **compare any number of host-side implementations**—CPU loops, CUDA launchers, OpenMP, TBB, etc.—that share the same *inputs* and produce the same *outputs*.
 For each implementation the framework: